-The neighborhood and the school are named after Charles Blenman, an English land speculator who came to Tucson from San Francisco in 1891.
 Blenman is credited with bringing affordable homes to Tucson.
 When it was initially developed it was in considered a suburb.
 Many of the smaller homes sold for only $4000 at the time.
-Now this neighborhood is popular due to its close proximity to the University of Arizona and UMC.
+Now this neighborhood is popular due to its close proximity to the University of Arizona and University Medical Center.

-Twenty-one of the homes were built by Swiss born architect Josias Joesler.
-Historical Landmarks include; Arizona Inn (1930), Peter and Paul Catholic Church (1931) and Blenman Elementary School (1942).
+Twenty-one of the homes in the neighborhood were designed by Swiss born architect Josias Joesler.

 - Close the the Tucson Streetcar and Arizona Inn